cubicibo/SUPer/README.md

  --layout            Set the epoch and window definition mode.
 2 is the preferred default [2: opportunist, 1: normal, 0: basic].
  --ssim-tol          Adjust the SSIM tolerance threshold.
 This threshold is used for bitmaps classification in effects [-100; 100, def: 0]
 ```
-- Image quantization mode 3 ("PILIQ") is either libimagequant or pngquant, whichever specified in config.ini or available in your system.
-- The output file extension is used to infer the desired output type (SUP or PES).
-- If `--allow-normal` or `--ahead` is used in a Scenarist BD project, one must not "Encode->Build" or "Encode->Rebuild" the PES assets.
-Building or rebuilding the PES is not mendatory to mux a project.
-- `--max-kbps` does not shape the stream, it is just a limit to compare it to.
-Only `--compression` and `--qmode` may be used to reduce the filesize.
-- SUPer shall only generate strictly compliant datastream.
-No option or value will break compliancy.

-## Misc
 ### GUI/CLI options
 Here are some additional informations on selected options, especially those that shape the datastream and affect the output:
 - Compression rate: minimum time margin (in %) between two events to perform an acquisition.
 - Acquisition rate: Secondary compression parameter.
-Do not change it (100) unless a lower bitrate is needed.
+Leave it untouched unless a lower bitrate is needed.
 - Quantization: image quantizer to use. pngquant/libimagequant (3) is recommended.
-PIL (1) outputs lower quality but faster (3).
-(2) is experimental and should not be used.
+PIL (1) outputs lower quality but can be faster.
+You should download pngquant and specify it in config.ini if SUPer does not find pngquant or libimagequant.
 - Allow normal case object redefinition: whenever possible, update a single object out of two.
-May lower the count of dropped events.
+This may reduce the count of dropped events.
-- Palette update buffering: buffer palette updates before a new object is decoded to drop fewer events.
+- Palette update buffering: decode palette updates early to drop fewer events, right before decoding of new bitmaps.
 - Insert acquisition: perform a screen refresh after a palette animation.
 Some palette animations may cause artifacts that remain on the display, a refresh will hide them.
 This can impact the bitrate as new bitmaps are inserted in the stream.
-- Logging: logging level -10 creates a single file listing the filtering decisions, if any (e.g. dropped events, normal case object redefinition).
+- Logging: logging level -10 creates a single file listing solely the filtering decisions, if any (e.g. dropped events, normal case object redefinition).
 - Layout mode: steer the epoch definition algorithm way of defining windows.
 Opportunist is the best and coded buffer-safe, but may be disliked by Scenarist "Build/Rebuild" operation.
 1 is an acceptable fall-back.
 0 Should never be used.

+### Additional tips
+- Image quantization mode 3 ("PILIQ") is either libimagequant or pngquant, whichever available and specified in config.ini.
+- The output file extension is used to infer the desired output type (SUP or PES).
+- `--max-kbps` does not shape the stream, it is simply a limit to compare it to.
+Only `--compression` and `--qmode` may be used to reduce the filesize.
+- If `--allow-normal` or `--ahead` is used in a Scenarist BD project, one must not "Encode->Build" or "Encode->Rebuild" the PES assets.
+Building or rebuilding the PES is not mandatory to mux a project.

 ### Example (recommended defaults)
 `python3 supercli.py -i ./subtitle01/bdn.xml -c 80 -a 100 --qmode 3 --allow-normal --ahead --palette --bt 709 -m 10000 --threads 6 --withsup ./output/01/out.pes`

 ### How SUPer works
-SUPer implements a conversion engine that uses the entirety of the PG specs described in the two patents US8638861B2 and US20090185789A1.
-PG decoders, while designed to be as cheap as possible, feature a few nifty capabilities that includes palette updates, object redefinition, object cropping and events buffering.

-SUPer analyzes each input images and encodes a sequence of similar images together into a single presentation graphic (bitmap).
-This PG object has the animation encoded in it and a sequence of palette updates will display the sequence of images.
-This dramatically reduces the decoding and composition bandwidth and allows for complex animations to be performed while the hardware PG decoder is busy decoding the next PG objects.
+SUPer implements a conversion engine that makes use of most of the PG specs described in the two patents US8638861B2 and US20090185789A1.
+PG decoders, while designed to be as cheap as possible, feature a few nifty capabilities like palette updates, object redefinition and events buffering.
+Notably, SUPer analyzes each input images and encodes a sequence of similar images together into a single presentation graphic (bitmap).
+This dramatically reduces the decoding and composition bandwidth and allows to perform complex animations while the decoder is decoding the next bitmaps.

-### PGS Limitation to keep in mind
-- Blu-ray players PG decoders have a limited bandwidth and can refresh the display ever so often.
-The size of the object sets its decoding time, and SUPer may be obligated to drop events sporadically if it can't be decoded and displayed in due time.
+- Official PG decoders have a specified bandwidth and can refresh the display ever so often.
+The size of the largest graphic in an epoch sets the decoding time, and SUPer may be obligated to drop events sporadically to produce a compliant datastream.
 - Palette updates are instantaneous and not subject to decoding constraints.
 SUPer tries to use them whenever possible.
-- Most typesetting effect will work fine, as long as they are within a reasonable area.

 ## Special Thanks
 - Masstock for advanced testing
-- NLScavenger and Prince 7 for samples or testing
 - TheScorpius666 for the incredible documentation
 - FFmpeg libavcodec pgssubdec authors